Cnpruat/XPlane-Haptic-Interface/README.md

 ```
 The library will be added to your python PATH.

 (A [precompiled version of the tactcombine library](/python_interface/combine/tactcombine.cp313-win_amd64.pyd) is also included for Windows.
-This allows immediate use without requiring compilation.)
+This allows immediate use without requiring compilation)

 ### Local SDK/plugin
 You will also need the following dependencies :